 One of the best kept secrets of our Maine Woods destinations is the incredible stargazing opportunities that exist due to its exceptional dark skies.
 This region is one of the darkest places remaining on the East Coast and was recently designated as the first International Dark Sky Park in New England.
 In addition to the stargazing benefits, protecting dark skies enhances human and ecological health and is consistent with AMC’s conservation mission.

 Conservation efforts to protect dark skies do not end in Maine.
 AMC has been gradually implementing other measures at various destinations throughout our network.
-A few years ago, Dr. Doug Arion (executive director of the Mountain of Stars program at AMC) helped the Highland Center become dark sky compliant and has worked recently with the Pinkham Notch Visitor Center to donate compliant fixtures to help combat light pollution.
+For instance, Dr. Doug Arion (executive director of the Mountain of Stars program at AMC) recently helped the Highland Center become dark sky compliant, and also donated fixtures to Pinkham Notch Visitors Center to help combat light pollution.